ADD-ONS / SCALES

 • high-resolution MRI can be used for diagnosis

-• embolization (from proximal arterial segments or from the heart)
+• embolization (from proximal arterial segments or the heart)

 • presence of significant stenosis in relevant extra- and/or intracranial arteries